stevenliu216/Lidar-Odometry-and-Mapping/README.md

 # 568-Final-Project

 This is Team 18's final project git repository for EECS 568: Mobile Robotics.
-The title of our project is Visual Lidar Odometry and Mapping with KITTI, and team members include: Abdallah, Alexander Crean, Mohamad Farhat, Alexander Groh, Steven Liu and Christopher Wernette.
+The title of our project is Visual Lidar Odometry and Mapping with KITTI, and team members include: Ali Abdallah, Alexander Crean, Mohamad Farhat, Alexander Groh, Steven Liu and Christopher Wernette.

 You can see the results of the algorithm running here: